openvinotoolkit/openvino/docs/dev/installing.md

 2. Install OpenVINO Development Tools

-> **NOTE**: To build OpenVINO Development Tools (Model Optimizer, Post-Training Optimization Tool, Model Downloader, and Open Model Zoo tools) wheel package locally you are required to use CMake option: `-DENABLE_WHEEL=ON`.
+> **NOTE**: To build OpenVINO Development Tools (Model Optimizer, Post-Training Optimization Tool, Model Downloader, and Open Model Zoo tools) wheel package locally you are required to use the CMake option: `-DENABLE_WHEEL=ON`.

-To install OpenVINO Development Tools to work with Caffe models, execute the following commands:
+To install OpenVINO Development Tools to work with Caffe models (OpenVINO support for Caffe is currently being deprecated and will be removed entirely in the future), execute the following commands:

 Linux and macOS: